obydog002/caveman/README.md

 ![gameplay image](/images/level3-ex.png)

 ## How to play
-clone this repository, then compile from inside the caveman folder with javac game/&#x2217;.java
+clone this repository, then run the "make" file (which is just a windows batch file with four javac commands for each of the packages), or compile each of the four packages with javac src/\<package\>/\*.java from the caveman folder.

-Then run with java game.Main
+Run the game with java src.game.Main .